rotala17/homepage/content/page/cv.md

 ### Awards
+- Poster Award at the 20th IUPAB (International Union For Pure and Applied Biophysics) congress, 2021
 - **Dean's Award** from Graduate school of Information Science and Technology, the University of Tokyo, 2020
 - Silver medal at the 24th International Biology Olympiad, 2013